 Assault with a Firearm

 Unlike “assault with a deadly weapon”, assault with a firearm does not have to be committed “in a manner likely to produce bodily harm”.
-The mere possession of the firearm in the commission of an assault is enough to elevate the potential sentence in this crime.
+The mere possession of the firearm in the commission of an assault is enough to elevate the potential sentence for this crime.

-This offense is also a felony that carries a potential $10,000 fine and 4 year prison term.
+This offense is also a felony that carries a potential $10,000 fine and 4-year prison term.